clipi/bonevalue/README.md

 - The first parameter is the name of the module you want to target.
 - The second parameter is an object containing any data you wish to send to the other peer.
+- The third parameter specifies if you want to keep the connection to the peer active.
+It improves performance when sending lots of requests to the same peer.
-- The third parameter is a callback function which will be invoked when the other peer responds to the request.
+- The fourth parameter is a callback function which will be invoked when the other peer responds to the request.

 ## Creating a Module